Sanguine-aggressive type (NA)

 © 2008 A.M.
 Benis

 NA types tend to be sanguine-complexioned, hyperactive extroverts.
 Both traits of ambition, i.e., unbridled narcissism and aggression, are fully manifest.
 High temperament individuals may be characterized by intemperate behavior not conducive to stable relationships.
 If the trait of aggression predominates, then the NA type may exhibit sadistic behavior.
 The NA type often seeks celebrity status, especially in the performing arts.

 Animal Model: chimpanzee

 Inheritance pattern: An NA type can have parents of any combination of the other character types.
 Two NA types can have children of only NA types (this is the only NPA type that always “breeds true”).

 Infertility: No increased probability of miscarriages and stillbirths when mated with any other character type.

 Rage: Narcissistic “N rage” (florid rage of sanguinity), or aggressive-vindictive “A rage” (mass discharge of sympathetic nervous system), or combined “NA rage”.

-Also known as: Narcissistic-aggressive personality.
+Also known as: Narcissistic-aggressive type.
 Cyclothymic, histrionic, hysterical or hypomanic-depressive personality.
 "The ambitious predator".
 The prima donna.

 Complexion: Tending toward sanguine or flushed in individuals of light skin color.
 NA types have the capacity to blush but typically are unembarrassable.

 Smile: Showy, glamorous, toothy smile of movie star.

 Photograph: Looks at camera.
 Extroverted, flashy smile.

 Gestures: Active or hyperactive gestures.
 Often seductive body contact in casual social situations.

 Handwriting: Variable, non-perfectionistic.
 Sometimes rounded, elegant letters in female.

 Sexuality: Tendency to promiscuity: high.
 Tendency to LGBT in sexual orientation: low.

 Population genetics: "The Corybantic Habitancy", having a high prevalence of NA types.
 Examples: Brazil, Senegal, indigenous Australia, New Guinea.

 Susceptibilities: Attention deficit disorders (ADD, ADHD).
 Hysteria, hypochondria, fugues.
 Hypomanic personality.
 Histrionic personality disorder.
 Bipolar disorder.
 Manic episodes.
 Explosive rages.
 Eating disorders.
 Sadomasochistic "morbid dependency" as the dominant or dependent partner.
 Narcissistic personality disorder (NPD).

 Pitfalls: High temperament N types or hyperactive NPA types can resemble NA types.
 High temperament, zany, pseudo-narcissistic PA types can mimic NA types.
 A sullen, depressed NA type can resemble a PA type.

 From Chapter 5: A model of human behavior